Cobb County to require masks in public facilities beginning Friday

-Masks will be required in all Cobb County facilities, beginning Friday, County Manager Jackie McMorris said in a Zoom meeting with members of the Cobb Legislative Delegation on Tuesday.
+Masks will be required in all Cobb County facilities, beginning Friday, County Manager Jackie McMorris said in a Tuesday meeting with members of the Cobb Legislative Delegation.

-The mandate will be enforced on anyone who enters public facilities, including contractors, vendors, employees who can't physically distance and visitors, McMorris said.
+The mandate will be enforced on anyone who enters public facilities, including contractors, vendors, employees and visitors who can't physically distance, McMorris said.

 "We know we're going to get a whole lot of push back, but at the end of the day, we see a lot of cases internally with our employees," she said, adding that she "only has control over our county facilities and our employee base."